hendrikreimers/mystic-micro-sites/README.md

 - **Modular Codebase**: Designed for easy extension and customization, making it suitable for various development needs.
 - **Custom Template Engine**: Small high functional Template Engine for dynamic content rendering, build from scratch with own HTML DOM Parser.
 Of course, it's not so efficient like Symfony's Crawler, but it was for personal educational purpose.
 - **QR Codes:**: Generates QR Codes as downloadable Image of the generated Mystic URL.
+- **Many more**: Encrypting sensitive data on post requests.
+Import functionality of JSON (decrypt it on server first).
+And many more ;-)

 ## Use cases